pefarrell/pefarrell.github.io/lanczos.md

 - the novelty of the mathematical ideas underpinning the software;
 - the size and growth rate of its user base.

+The Lanczos Prize pertains to work conducted worldwide.
+It is in no sense restricted to researchers based in Europe.

 Description of the Award
 ========================